 Nearly all of the other coffee in the world is drum roasted.
 Roasting a bean the right way can make all the difference when it comes to the flavor of your coffee.
 Proper roasting won’t turn average beans into amazing beans, you have to pick high quality beans first.
 What proper roasting will do is bring out the best qualities in each individual bean, highlighting its unique flavor profile.

 With Air Roasted Coffee you taste the coffee not the roaster.
 It’s the air that roasts the coffee not the surface of the roaster.
 So the coffee has a very clean taste that is intensely aromatic, minus the acids and bitter tars that are produced by conventional roasters.
-This roasting method was championed by Michael Sivetz, Chemical Engineer and Coffee Industry Consultant.
-He wrote the first scientific treatise on coffee, Coffee Technology.

 Most drum roasters today introduce hot air into their roast chamber, then the beans tumble and touch the hot surfaces to roast, like clothing in a clothes dryer.
 The Sivetz system levitates the beans on a fluidized bed of hot air, keeping the beans moving and not scorching on hot surfaces.
 The sole use of hot air greatly increases the rate of heat transference to the beans, creating a cleaner, more aromatic roast, free of bitter tasting tars.

 - Suspend the beans by roasting them on a bed of hot air called the fluid bed (the fluid bed is a vortex inside of the roasting chamber.
 The vortex allows each individual bean to be roasted evenly and to perfection.)